Hi all, here’s wishing you a very Happy Chinese New Year! Wellness and prosperity always. 💕

 Homemade toasted grated coconut.

 Throwback to 3 weeks before 2018 CNY, sis and me made kuih kapit following my grandma’s recipe after 9 long years.
-Kuih kapit (love letters) uses lots of santan (coconut milk), and if I’m my old self, I would have discard the used grated coconut after squeezing all the juice out.
+Kuih kapit (love letters) uses lots of santan (coconut milk), and if I’m my old self, I would have discarded the used grated coconut after squeezing all the juice out.
 The new me put the leftover grated coconut in a bowl and freeze it (as we’re busy making kuih kapit that day), intending to make toasted coconut when I’m freer.
 Click to read my kuih kapit making experience, recipe and tips (both are old posts).

 This isn’t my first time making toasted grated coconut from used/leftover grated coconut.
 I made it once last year, and have been using it for smoothies and salad toppings, as well as on eggs and toast.